stevensiht/PaperTrailLumberjack/README.md

     May 08 23:20:59 0A3F9C64-D271-452F-AD6E-8052BBD3F789 PaperTrailLumberjackiOSExample: 60b PaperTrailLumberjackiOSExampleTests@testUdpLogging@62 "Hi PaperTrailApp.com"

+By default, PaperTrailLumberjack uses a UUID for machine name and the application's bundle display name for it's program name.
+These can be overriden, as follows

+    paperTrailLogger.machineName = @"My Custom Machine";
+    paperTraiLogger.programName = @"My Program";

+Whitespace (if any) in user defined machine and program names will be removed before logging.
+Sample output

+    May 08 23:20:59 MyCustomMachine MyProgram: 60b PaperTrailLumberjackiOSExampleTests@testUdpLogging@62 "Hi PaperTrailApp.com"

 ## Installation

 PaperTrailLumberjack is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

     pod 'PaperTrailLumberjack'

+In your project, import the PaperTrailLumberJack header

+    import <PaperTrailLumberjack/RMPaperTrailLumberjack.h>

 ## Author